iamkirankumaryadav/Library/Data Engineering/Terms.md

 - The data mart focuses on a specific department or function.
 - Data marts are often derived from a larger data warehouse.
 - They extract and transform relevant data from the warehouse to meet the specific needs of a particular department or business unit.
-- e.g., sales, marketing, finance).
+- e.g., sales, marketing, finance, HR, learning, payroll, product, consultant, etc.
 - They only store data relevant to the department, making them faster and easier to manage.
 - The data is pre-processed and structured for the specific needs of the department's analysis and reporting.